Eppo-exp/eppo-docs/docs/quick-starts/feature-flag-quickstart.md

 ### 5. Embed the flag in your code

-Once the SDK is initialized, use `getBoolAssignment` to check whether a user should see the new page:
+Once the SDK is initialized, use `getBooleanAssignment` to check whether a user should see the new page:

 ```jsx
 // Wherever you render the checkout page...